-Some would like to see Halloween held on a Saturday every year for safety reasons, and have petitioned President Trump via change.org.
+Some would like to see Halloween held on a Saturday every year for safety reasons, and petitioned the U.S. President via change.org.
 However, others point out that the federal government doesn’t have the ability to make that change because Halloween isn’t a federal holiday.

 Should Halloween Be Moved Permanently to Saturday?

 Celebrating Halloween on a Saturday would make the holiday safer for children.

 A study found an 83% increase in fatal crashes involving children and a 55% increase in pedestrian fatal crashes when Halloween falls on a weeknight.
 There’s been an increase of at least 21 fatal crashes every time the holiday fell on a Friday since 1994.
 Safe Kids Worldwide stated, “Twice as many kids are killed while walking on Halloween than any other day of the year.”

 82% of parents don’t add high visibility aids such as reflective tape or glow sticks to their kids’ costumes, and 63% of trick-or-treaters don’t carry flashlights, according to the Halloween & Costume Association, an organization that created a petition to move Halloween to Saturdays signed by over 150,000 people.